jeff1evesque/LeQue/README.md

 ./test_pocketsphinx_continuous
 ```

-The product of this execution produces the translation text in the following file:
+The above script uses `sample.wav` file from our *PocketSphinx* submodule as input to the *PocketSphinx* translation engine.
+So, be sure to initialize all submodules (as outlined in the GIT subsection).
+Now, executing the script will produce a text-file containing the text translation of our `sample.wav` file:

 ```
 /var/www/audio-analyzer/audio/recording_text/test_sample.txt